JunLongling/tp/docs/UserGuide.md

 ---
-layout: page
+layout: default.md
-title: User Guide
+title: "User Guide"
+pageNav: 3
 ---

 Clientele+ seamlessly combines client contacts, payment tracking and more in one efficient package, tailored specifically for freelance software developers.

 * Table of Contents
 {:toc}

 --------------------------------------------------------------------------------------------------------------------